identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 # Resource Server Metadata

 Resource servers can advertise their support of this specification by including in their OAuth protected resource metadata document, as defined in [RFC9728], the value `step_up_authorization_supported`.
-The presence of `step_up_authorization_supported` in the resource server metadata document signals that the resource server MAY honor the issuance of step-up authorization challenge if its sees fit.
+The presence of `step_up_authorization_supported` in the resource server metadata document signals that the resource server MAY honor the issuance of step-up authorization challenge if it sees fit.

 # Security Considerations